 As a footnote: blackboy has been a commonly used name for Australian grass trees – also known as Balga.
 The botanical name is Xanthorrhoea preissii

-I believe the name “blackboys”originated from many years ago, when aboriginals were seen to stand on one leg in the bush, motionless for hours at a time, and it was very difficult to distinguish them from the surrounding bush.
-This is the story my grandmother told me; she was born in the 1890’s and lived many years in bush country.
-When we first went to Stoneville amongst the “grass trees” in the 80’s she was scared for me, of the aboriginals coming out of the bush and not being friendly.
+I believe the name “blackboys”originated from many years ago, when aboriginals were seen to stand on one leg in the bush, motionless for hours at a time.
+It was very difficult to distinguish them from the surrounding bush.
+My grandmother told me this story.
+She was born in the 1890’s and lived many years in bush country.
+When we first went to Stoneville amongst the “grass trees” in the 80’s she was scared for me, afraid that aboriginals may have been coming out of the bush and not being friendly.

 If you have enjoyed this snippet, get an update when we add a new one.
 Stay up to date